mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 - `Thoracentesis`
   - Note pleural fuild appearance
   - Biochemistry (`glucose`, `protein`, `LDH`)
+  - ABG (for `PH`) For non-purulent effusion
   - `Cytology` (for malignant cells and differential cell count)
   - `Microbiology` (Gram stain, `culture`)
   - For suspected pleural infection (send pleural fluid in blood culture bottles)
   - `AFB stain`, and `TB culture`
-  - ABG (for `PH`) For non-purulent effusion
   - depending on clinical circumstances (cholesterol, triglycerides, chylomicrons, `haematocrit`, `adenosine deaminase`, fungal stains, and amylase)
 - `CT chest` with pleural phase contrast (ideally scan prior to complete fluid drainage)
 - `CTPA` if PE possible (should be performed prior to thoracentesis if PE is strongly suspected.)
 - Pleural tissue `biopsy` for histology and TB culture using image-​guided or thoracoscopic biopsies.
 These techniques are superior to Abrams’ closed pleural biopsy for malignant disease and TB

 - Serum/Pleural tumor markers for suspected malignant effusion, (e.g. CEA, CA19-​9, CA15-​3, CA125, PSA, Mesothelin), But should not be routinely used for investigation of pleural effusions due to poor sensitivity.

-## pleural effusion a transudate or an exudate?
+## A transudate or an exudate?

 - In patients with a normal serum protein
   - pleural fluid protein <30 g/​L = transudate